NetLogo: Technical foundation

 NetLogo Web is a version that runs on JavaScript, instead of the JVM, so models may be run in a web browser.
-However, it does not have all features of the desktop version, and the official website advises that the "desktop version of NetLogo is recommended for most uses".
+However, it does not yet have all features of the desktop version.

-Examples
+Models

+Models Library

+NetLogo provides a built-in models library of over 600 models across multiple disciplines, including social science, psychology, mathematics, physics, biology, economics, game theory, and more.
+Many of those models are part of the An introduction to agent-based modeling: Modeling natural, social and engineered complex systems with NetLogo textbook.

+Wolf-Sheep Predation

-A simple multiagent model in NetLogo is the Wolf-Sheep Predation model, which is shown in the screenshot above.
+The Wolf-Sheep Predation model is simple multiagent model in NetLogo, which is shown in the screenshot above.
 It models the population growth of a predator/prey system over time.
 It has the following characteristics: